Akhilesh17-Tech/Akhils-authenticator-system/README.md

 # Authentication System

-<li>This is a repository for Authentication System Developed using NOdeJS, MongoDB, Express.</li>
+<li>This is a repository for Authentication System Developed using NodeJS, MongoDB, Express.</li>
 <br>
 <li> It is developed with interesting features to provide users a digital yet real-life experience.</li>
 <br>